StuartIanNaylor/zram-swap-config/README.md

 zram-config-0.5 is a broken package that for many reasons should not be used.
 Zram-swap-config is an interim package until zram-config-0.5 is fixed in deploy and operation

 Usefull for IoT / maker projects for reducing SD, Nand and Emmc block wear via write operations.
+Check the Swapiness-load-balancer branch for dynamic swappiness control.

 _____